 Insurance companies typically offers AD&D insurance through employers’ benefits packages too.
 Plan benefit amounts vary significantly and can be tailored to meet an employer’s needs.
 Those policies generally range from $20,000 to $500,000 for an employee individual.
 Coverage is also available for a spouse when offered in a voluntary program.

 Your policy may state that in order for you to receive benefits, your death or the loss of a limb or eyesight must occur within a certain time frame after the accident, usually within three months.
 And your death must be a direct result of the injuries you sustained in the accident.
 If you die and meet the criteria, the policy would pay the principal (full) amount.
 Loss of limbs or eyesight are paid on a “scheduled” basis, meaning a portion of the principal amount.

 The circumstances connected with your accident or death could affect your AD&D benefits.
 Exclusions in AD&D policies depend on the insurance company, so experts suggest you shop around for the right policy.

-AD&D policies do not cover emotional trauma due to an accidental death or dismemberment, but some offer counseling or “spouse career adjustment.”
+AD&D policies don’t cover emotional trauma due to an accidental death or dismemberment, but some offer counseling or “spouse career adjustment.”

-In addition to counseling, some companies like CIGNA also provide legal and financial support services to beneficiaries.
+In addition to counseling, some companies also provide legal and financial support services to beneficiaries.

 You might fare even better if you tried to live safely.
-If a person insured by an AD&D policy dies in an automobile accident, the beneficiary might receive an additional $10,000 because they wore a seatbelt.
+If a person insured by an AD&D policy dies in an automobile accident, the beneficiary might receive an additional $10,000 because he or she wore a seat belt.